edgelesssys/constellation/docs/docs/architecture/attestation.md

 The solution is a verifiable boot chain and an integrity-protected runtime environment.

 Constellation uses measured boot within CVMs, measuring each component in the boot process before executing it.
-Outside of CC, it's usually implemented via TPMs.
+Outside of CC, this is usually implemented via TPMs.
 CVM technologies differ in how they implement runtime measurements, but the general concepts are similar to those of a TPM.
 For simplicity, TPM terminology like *PCR* is used in the following.

-When a Constellation node image boots inside a CVM, it uses measured boot for all stages and components of the boot chain.
+When a Constellation node image boots inside a CVM, measured boot is used for all stages and components of the boot chain.
 This process goes up to the root filesystem.
-The root filesystem is mounted read-only with integrity protection, guaranteeing forward integrity.
+The root filesystem is mounted read-only with integrity protection.
 For the details on the image and boot stages see the [image architecture](../architecture/images.md) documentation.
-Any changes to the image will inevitably also change the measured boot's PCR values.
+Any changes to the image will inevitably also change the corresponding PCR values.
 To create a node attestation statement, the Constellation image obtains a CVM attestation statement from the hardware.
 This includes the runtime measurements and thereby binds the measured boot results to the CVM hardware measurement.